 Interesting Note: From Jacob Larwood and John Camden Hotten’s History of Sign Boards, pg.
 118. “The Rising Sun was a badge of Edward III, and forms part of the arms of Ireland, but the Sun Shining was cognizance of several kings.”
 “The Rising Sun may have been a favorable omen for a man beginning a business.
 Such signs were adopted for businesses, as well as inns.”

 The Hollister name is in our tree.
 A Hollister Logan lived in this house and I have a letter from her (actually a friend wrote it for her as she was in her 90s) about her study of their genealogy, but hadn’t been able to find much.

 Source: The Church on the Green: The First Two Centuries of the First Congregational Church at Washington, Connecticut

 He then married Dorcas Root in 1771 in Washington, Connecticut.
 They did not have any children together, but she had three children with her first husband, John Royce, who is also my 6th great-grandfather.
 Their daughter, Azubah, married John Logan, Jr.

 John, Sr. died on December 2, 1777, in Washington, Connecticut, having lived a long life of 77 years, and was buried there.
 Dorcas died the same year, the same year a smallpox epidemic raged through Washington, Connecticut.
 His grandson, Matthew, also died the same year at age 2.
 Not sure if this was the reason for their deaths, but it could be.

-The Gunn Historical Museum in the Washington Green Historic District, in Connecticut, located in a 1781 residence has many of the Logan artifacts, photos, stories, etc. Gunn Historical Museum
+The Gunn Historical Museum in the Washington Green Historic District, in Connecticut, has many of the Logan artifacts, photos, stories, etc. Gunn Historical Museum

 Other Logan name variations are: Loban, Lobban, Loben, Logan, Logane, Logen, Loggan, Loggane, Loggans, Login.